 Double the recipe for the crumble topping, label and freeze.
 Now you'll have it ready to whip up a fruit crisp at a moment's notice!
 Try any of my fruit crisp recipes.

-You could also prepare the crisp a day in advance.
+You could also prepare this cherry crumble a day in advance.
 Keep it covered in the fridge, then bake as directed in the recipe card below.

 Montmorency is the most common variety of sour cherries you'll find.
-If you're using these, you'll want to increase the amount of sweetener in this recipe.
+If you're using these tart cherries, you'll want to increase the amount of sweetener in this recipe.